-Southland's effective tax rate was a negative 69.8% for the three months ended March 31, 2023.
-The primary difference between the statutory rate and the Company's effective rate was due to the pre-tax loss and the change in the U.S consolidated filing structure effective January 1, 2023, as a result of the Merger.
-This change in filing structure required recording deferred tax assets and liabilities related to entities previously not subject to income tax with \$ 5.0 million being recorded to income tax expense for the three months ended March, 31 2023.
+The change in the U.S consolidated filing structure effective January 1, 2023, as a result of the Merger.
+This change in filing structure Merger required recording deferred tax assets and liabilities related to entities previously not subject to income tax with \$5.0 million being recorded to income tax expense for the three six months ended March, 31 2023, June 30, 2023.
 As the Merger did not require acquisition accounting under U.S. GAAP, the recording of these deferred tax assets and liabilities was recorded to current operations in accordance with the requirements under ASC 740.
-Additionally, \$ 1.1 million was recorded to income tax expense as of March 31, 2023 due to the change in the state effective tax rate applied to both American Bridge and Oscar Renda deferred tax assets and liabilities.
-Lastly, as a result of the new U.S. consolidated filing structure, Southland is in a net deferred tax liability position for both federal and state income tax.
-As a result the U.S. and state deferred tax assets are considered to be more-likely-than-not realizable, and therefore a valuation allowance is not deemed necessary.
-The previously recorded valuation allowance related to American Bridge federal and state net deferred tax assets has been removed resulting with a benefit to income tax of \$ 3.8 million recorded in the three months ended March 31, 2023.
+Additionally, \$1.1 million was recorded to income tax expense as of March 31, 2023 for the six months ended June 30, 2023 due to the change in the state effective tax rate applied to both American Bridge and Oscar Renda deferred tax assets and liabilities.
+Lastly, as

+As a result of the new U.S. consolidated filing structure, Southland is LLC in a net deferred tax liability position for both federal 2023, and state income tax.
+As a result subsequent U.S. consolidated filing structure under Southland, Inc. in 2024, the U.S. and state deferred tax assets are considered to be more-likely-than-not realizable, and therefore a valuation allowance is not deemed necessary.
+The previously recorded valuation allowance related to American Bridge federal and state net deferred tax assets has been removed resulting with a benefit to income tax of \$3.8 million recorded in the three months ended March 31, 2023.

-Southland is in a net deferred tax asset position for both federal and state income tax mainly resulting from the capitalization of R&D expenses under IRC 174 offset by a deferred tax liability for the acceleration of depreciation for income tax purposes as for the three month period ended March 31, 2024.
-Southland is in a three-year cumulative book income position after adjusting for permanent and one-time items and is forecasting that the net deferred tax assets, are more-likely-than-not to be fully utilized.
+Southland Company is in a net deferred tax asset position for both federal and state income tax mainly resulting from due to net operating losses recorded in the capitalization of R&D expenses under IRC 174 offset by a deferred tax liability for the acceleration of depreciation for income tax purposes as for the three and six month period ended March 31, 2024 June 30, 2024.
+Southland is in a three-year cumulative book income position after adjusting for permanent and one-time items and The Company is forecasting that the net deferred tax assets, including net operating losses, are more-likely-than-not to be fully utilized.